Celts to the Crèche

 Miracle Worker: John was not only a Bishop, but also a miracle worker.
 Bede states that the Abbot Berthun of Beverley recounted to him many of the miracles of John.
 Some of these miracles include the healing of the nun Cwenburgh who was the daughter of the Abbess Hereburg of the small nunnery of Watton near Beverly; the healing of the wife of a wealthy man named Puch with holy water consecrated in the church; the healing of a servant of a wealthy man named Æddi; and the healing of the Abbot of the monastery at Tynemouth who had fallen off his horse and cracked his skull.

-One of the more intriguing miracles was of a young man who was not able to hear or speak and whose head was so covered in scabs that no hair would grow on his head.
+One of the more intriguing miracles was of a young man who was not able to hear nor speak and whose head was so covered in scabs that no hair would grow on his head.
 John not only prayed over the boy and placed the sign of the cross on his tongue, but he also worked with him to teach him to speak the letters of the alphabet and to be able to say “yes” and “no.” This young man was later able to speak in syllables and then in words.
 So, this was an incarnational miracle: human and divine working together.
 Many more miracles are credited to John, not only in life, but also in his death.

 Death and Place of Burial: Three years before John died at a ripe old age, he resigned as Bishop of York and he consecrated his successor, Wilfrid II as the new Bishop.
 John retired to the monastery he had founded in a secluded spot called by Bede, Inderawuda, meaning ‘in the wood of Deira’.
 This Inderawuda is considered to be Beverley, as at that time this little village was very wooded and was an island in the middle of a lake.
 The name “Beverley” likely means “beaver stream/lake.”

 Bede says that John died in 721 and we get the exact date of his death from Folcard as May 7, 721.
 He was buried at his monastery church in Beverley and almost immediately after his death, Beverley became a place of pilgrimage.
 Pilgrims from the early Middle Ages all the way until the Reformation flocked to his shrine to see his relics and pray for miracle.
+He was canonized in 1037.

 As part of Henry VIII’s English Reformation, sadly John’s shrine was destroyed in 1541.
 The contents of the shrine disappeared from the records, but in 1664, workmen discovered a vault under the floor of the Minster’s nave at Beverley.
 Made of stone, the shrine was 15 ft long and 2 ft wide at the head and 1 ft wide at the base.
 It was encased in lead and inside were found ashes, six beads, three great brass pins and four large iron nails.
 The lead had the following inscription: